 Wednesday, June 25, 2008

 I began creating art again with gentle nudges from Tine.
 I hopped from one medium to another trying to find what would suit me at that time since carving just wasn't doing it for me anymore.
 Funnily enough once I experimented a bit I did go back to carving and have never looked back.
-I sent Tine photos of my first very primitive totems and she was so sweet about them even though they were absolutely appalling.
+I sent Tine photos of my first very primitive totems and she was so sweet about them even though they were appalling.
 I have hidden them at the back of a cupboard waiting to be chopped up into wood collages.

 I then discovered Dan Goodwin's coaching site, Coach Creative Space, a meeting place for all creatives.
 At CCS I found my art tribe.
 We all support each other and whenever I hit a slump I hop on over to join in the discussions there.

 A book I thoroughly enjoyed reading is Fools Gold by Susan G Woolridge.
 In fact I read it on the beach in between pottering.
 It is quite the most surprising book (in an AHA! sense) that I have read in a long time.

 Woolridge shares her "journey from loss and grief to a return of wholeness and joy".
 As part of her healing process she began making a small collage box each day with the "treasure" she found on her walks.
 As a fellow forager myself this idea really appeals to me.
 Its something most people can't help doing when they're out in nature.
 In our family we call it pottering.
 "Where's mum?"
 "Oh she's off pottering."